fentahunadisu/Mini_Project_Selenium/README.md

 This project is Build in Python code Functionality test, and it has multiple functions used to make the codes. while making this project I made manual STD before I made the manual testing using Execl to write the test cases. in this project I try to check AtidStore on 5 main task those are listed below:
+This project is Build in Python code Functionality test, and it has multiple functions used to make the codes.
+I used Excel to write the test cases for manual testing.
+In this project I try to check on 3 parts those are listed below:
+--1.Facebook Registration/Signup
+--2.Facebook Login
+--3.Facebook Forget-password
+By using this I made 2 directory files this are:
+--1.Test (In this there are 3 py file)
+--2.BaseTest (in this there is 3 py file) to run this test I used Chrome open-source web browser to Run my codes using Pytest. the signup/registration part there are 1 valid functional test and 6 Invalid functional tests the Login part there are 1 valid functional test and 4 Invalid functional tests the Forget-password part there are 1 valid functional test and 2 Invalid functional tests Totaly there are 15 functional tests
 1.Store Catagory
 2.Men Catagory
 3.Women Catagory